csc302-distributed-suffering/parajuniper-project-2/documentation/Tech Stack.md

 We are building a web app with a React frontend and Node/Express backend.
 The application will allow users to search for patient data based on multiple parameters that will be determined in Milestone 2.
 The application will run in the two most popular browsers (Firefox and Chrome).
 Making API requests to our server will parse the request data and pass it on to the FHIRKit Client object which will query the demo FHIR database for the data.
-The data will then be parsed again to the server and passed tot he UI which will display it to the user.
+The data will then be parsed again to the server and passed to the UI which will display it to the user.

 ### Language
 Both the frontend and backend are going to be written in TypeScript.
 There are typings available for the FHIRKit Client, React and Node that will enable us to support